 - BAND CENTER FREQUENCY-The designated (geometric) mean frequency of a band of noise or other signal.
 For example, 1000 Hz is the band center frequency for the octave band that extends from 707 Hz to 1414 Hz, or for the third-octave band that extends from 891 Hz to 1123 Hz. - BAND PRESSURE (OR POWER) LEVEL-The pressure (or power) level for the sound contained within a specified frequency band.
 The band may be specified either by its lower and upper cutoff frequencies, or by its geometric center frequency.
-The width of the band is often indicated by a prefatory modifier; e.g., octave band, third-octave band, 10-Hz band. - BOOM CARPET-The area on the ground underneath an aircraft flying at supersonic speeds that is hit by a sonic boom of specified magnitude.
+The width of the band is often indicated by a prefatory modifier; e.g., octave band, third-octave band, 10-Hz band. - BOOM CARPET-The area on the ground underneath an aircraft flying at supersonic speeds that is hit by a sonle boom of specified magnitude. - BROADBAND NOISE-Noise with components over a wide range of frequencies.